kiboschool/course-mathematical-thinking/src/homework/problem-sets/week7.md

+# Problem Set 7

-## Submission and Due dates:
+## Submission

 This problem set is due Sunday November 27th at 10pm

-- You may collaborate with up to 1 peer, make sure to include it explicitly in your submission.
+- You may collaborate with up your peers.
+If you do, be sure to mention who you collaborated with explicitly in your submission.
+For example, write "I worked with Ope and Mehdi on this problem set" at the top.
 - Show your work.
 Direct answers will not be accepted.

-- Submit your work through this [link](tbd)
+Submit your response in Gradescope, either using the app or the website.

-## Instructions:
+## Problems

 1. Solve the following equations:
     1. 2^{4x} = 8
     2. 4^{2x} = \frac{1}{2}